1. Bicom Systems

 To prevent this, PBXware also divides the maximum call length with the number of outbound channels, which in cases where an extension has 4-5 channels can significantly shorten the maximum call length.

-All this means, that if your extension has 10$ of funds available, and is calling a route that has a price of 1$ per minute, you would expect to be able to talk for 10 minutes before the call is disconnected.
+If your extension has 10$ of funds available, and is calling a route that has a price of 1$ per minute, you would expect to be able to talk for 10 minutes before the call is disconnected.
 However, if your extension has a limit of 5 outbound channels, these 10 minutes would also be divided by 5, so your maximum call length for this route will be 2 minutes.

 Although, you will be left with 8$ on your funds and you will be able to start a new call once your call is disconnected after two minutes, your system will at one point think that your account is low on funds and send out an e-mail notification.